 The CIC is the legal owner of the Locomotive.
 It is also the entity in which any member can also be a shareholder, see here for more details.

-Our Society Trustees and GSN CIC Board members and their roles are as follows:
+Our Society Trustees and GSN CIC Board members (BM) and their roles are as follows:

-Graham R Muspratt - GSN CIC Company Secretary & Society marketing and media officer
+Graham R Muspratt - GSN CIC Company Secretary (BM) & Society Chairman (Acting) and marketing and media officer

-Jon Netting, CGMA, ACMA, AssocCIPD - Society and GSN CIC Tresurer
+Jon Netting, CGMA, ACMA, AssocCIPD - GSN CIC (BM) and Society Tresurer

-Simon Shutt - Marketing and sponsorship officer & Editor of the Society magazine 'The Packet'
+Simon Shutt - Marketing and sponsorship officer (BM) & Editor of the Society magazine 'The Packet'

 To get in touch with any of the Trustees / Board members please use the Contact us form here.